 For example, if your storage account is named mystorageaccount, then the default endpoints for your storage account are:

 - Blob service: http://mystorageaccount.blob.core.windows.net

 A Blob storage account only exposes the Blob service endpoint.

 The URL for accessing an object in a storage account is built by appending the object's location in the storage account to the endpoint.
 For example, a blob address might have this format: http://mystorageaccount.blob.core.windows.net/mycontainer/myblob.

 You can also configure a custom domain name to use with your storage account.
-For classic storage accounts, see Configure a custom domain Name for your Blob Storage Endpoint for details.
-For Resource Manager storage accounts, this capability has not been added to the Azure portal yet, but you can configure it with PowerShell.
+For more information, see Configure a custom domain Name for your Blob Storage Endpoint.
+You can also configure it with PowerShell.
 For more information, see the Set-AzureRmStorageAccount cmdlet.

 Create a storage account